JOIN THE CREW / GOODTIMES / PENPALS / (what the heck next?)

 content of your message, you're probably going to Hell.

-can't read it, and don't care enough to save the attachment and then
+won't (or can't) read it, and don't care enough to save the

 - If you still absolutely MUST forward that 10th-generation message

-each line.
-Besides, if it has gone aroundthat many times - its
+begins each line.
+Besides, if it has gone around that many times -

 - Craig Shergold in England is not dying of cancer or anything else at